Events and activities

 Disability and support in Scotland and Poland: ethnographic research on the perspective of Poles working as caretakers and assistants for disabled people at home.

-We invite you to a seminar by visiting researchers from Universities in Poland who will be in Edinburgh while conducting their comparative research on the experiences of Polish people working in care settings in Scotland and Poland.
-At a time of great pressure and change in the provision of care services and migrant populations, this seminar will provide an opportunity to meet with international researchers to discuss shared interests.
+We were delighted to host a seminar by visiting researchers from Universities in Poland who were in Edinburgh while conducting their comparative research on the experiences of Polish people working in care settings in Scotland and Poland.

 Beata Borowska-Beszta, Assoc.
 Prof., PhD, Head of Chair of Disability Studies, Faculty of Education Sciences, Nicolaus Copernicus University in Torun, Poland